 Overview

 The changing landscape of employment and labor law poses numerous risks and challenges in the franchise world —both with respect to franchisor’s employees and the employees of their franchisees.
-Franchisors are frequently named as defendants in labor and employment cases and as targets by a number of government agencies such as the Department of Labor (DOL) and National Labor Relations Board (NLRB).
+Franchisors are frequently named as defendants in labor and employment cases and as targets by a number of agencies such as the Department of Labor (DOL) and National Labor Relations Board (NLRB).
 Our team of highly experienced attorneys works closely with franchise brands to combat the ever-increasing trend to attempt to hold them responsible for labor and employment matters that should not be their responsibility.

 Legal developments in the last decade, and in the last few years in particular, have put franchisors and franchisees on the cutting-edge of labor and employment law issues.
 The following well-known examples underscore the many risks and challenges faced daily by franchisors: